AshakaE/group-our-projects/README.md

 # Group Our Projects

-> This is a Microvers Ruby on Rails capstone project, it is an app for grouping projects with a time constraint(Hours), it can be used to organize team projects.
+> This is a Microverse Ruby on Rails capstone project, it is an app for grouping projects with a time constraint(Hours), it can be used to organize team projects.

 ## Features